The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global long read sequencing market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 22% during 2021-2026.
+The global long read sequencing market is expected to exhibit a CAGR of 23.4% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Long read sequencing (LRS) improves de novo assembly, mapping certainty, transcript isoform identification, and detection of structural variants.
 It also eliminates amplification bias while preserving base modifications.
 On account of these capabilities, LRS finds a broad range of applications in genomics for both model and non-model organisms.
 Moreover, compared to the next-generation sequencing (NGS) approach, LRS technology produces high-quality genome assemblies, captures clinically relevant genomic elements, and offers improvements in the characterization of genetic variation and regions.